-One of the most common New Year’s resolutions people make is to cut down their consumption of alcohol.
+One of the most common New Year’s resolutions people make is to cut down on their consumption of alcohol.
 But by the second week of February, 80% of people have abandoned the resolutions they made on January 1st.
 There are lots of health benefits that come with cutting back (or quitting) when it comes to alcohol.
 While some evidence supports moderate wine intake being healthy, it's not 1 of the 5 ways to keep your heart healthy.
 Here’s a reminder of why taking a break from alcohol can be so good for your health!

 1. You’ll Decrease Your Risk of Cancer.